dcbentley/tic-tac-toe/README.md

 - (MVP) Turn switching and status of who's turn it is

-- (MVP) CPU or Player opponent selection
+- (GOLD) CPU or Player opponent selection

-- (MVP - Secondary) As a player who requires accessibility features
+- (GOLD) As a player who requires accessibility features
     - E.g.: dark mode / light mode
     - E.g.: colorblind safe mode
     - E.g.: various language support

-- (GOLD) AI difficulty
+- (SILVER) AI difficulty

-- (GOLD) The ability to choose a larger game board and level of difficulty
-    - E.g.: Game board of 3x3, 9x9, ect. and then the number of symbols in a row to win/lose/tie

-- (GOLD) One of two player game (or more)

-- (GOLD) As a user I want a feature to choose something other than X and O
+- (SILVER) As a user I want a feature to choose something other than X and O
     - E.g.: Emojis, pictures of cats

-- (GOLD) Additional customizations
-    E.g.: Player avatar and custom name (gamerTag)

-- (SILVER) The ability to have each turn time.
+- (SILVER) The ability to have each turn timed.
     - Time limit to complete a move
     - Total game time

-- (SILVER) Game board theme: ability to have different colors and backgrounds for game board
+- (BRONZE) Game board theme: ability to have different colors and backgrounds for game board

 - (BRONZE) As a player, I would like to hear audible feedback for actions